Esri/hub.js/docs/src/guides/functional/utilities.md

 ### Avoid Mutating Shared State

 One of the most complex problems we face as application developers is how to manage state in our applications.
 One prominent technique to simplify this is to write functions which do not mutate data that is passed in; rather they return new objects.
 This minimizes unexpected mutation of shared objects.
-In order to do this, we leverage [cloneObject](https://esri.github.io/hub.js/api/common/cloneObject/).
+In order to do this, we leverage [cloneObject](/hub.js/api/common/cloneObject/).

 We also make us of this extensively in our unit tests.

-**Note**: `cloneObject` does not attempt to clone functions, and thus should not be used with instances of classes
+**Note**: `cloneObject` does not clone functions, and thus should not be used with instances of classes

 ```js
 const obj1 = {